Sohrab, My Wife and the Prophet

 God will not accept the prayers of any woman who puts on perfume for a man other than her husband until she bathes from her (having applied) perfume just as she bathes after intercourse.

 Women are not expected to wear any fragrances when going out in public, only men.
-For Muhammad, perfume worn by a woman was an incitement to lust and we would not want to have that, especially during prayer.
+For Muhammad, perfume worn by a woman was an incitement to lust and we would not want that.

 The Prophet of Islam stated: “Any woman who perfumes herself and leaves the house, is deprived from the blessings of the Almighty Allah until she returns home”.

 Muhammad was also very much into makeup.
 He liked to colour his beard using a bright orange natural dye called henna.

 He recommended using henna for more than hair colouring.

 Whenever somebody came to Prophet Muhammad (Pbuh*) with complaints of headache, he directed him to undergo cupping and whosoever complained of pain in legs, was advised to apply Henna.

 For eye makeup (and protection from the sun) he usually used kohl an ancient eye cosmetic made by grinding galena (lead sulfide) and other ingredients such as animal fat.
 Some believers will have kohl circles around their eyes and orange strands in their beard as a sign of affinity with their Prophet’s grooming habits.